Akhtar Raza Khan: Views

 of an Islamic state), the taking more money than loaned is considered as interest and such a dealing will be unlawful.
-However, if this condition does not exist, this excess money will not be considered as interest and will be legitimate for a Muslim as it is unanimous that there is no interest applicable when there is dealing between a Muslim and a Harbi Kaafir (a non-Muslim who is not living in the safety of an Islamic State).
+However, if this condition does not exist, this excess money will not be considered as interest and will be legitimate for a Muslim as it is unanimous that there is no interest applicable when there is dealing between a Muslim and a Harbi Kaafir (a non-Muslim who is not living in the safety of an Islamic State).He had issued fatwa against the sterilisation in 1975 on the order of Mustafa Raza Khan Qadri when Indira Gandhi had made the sterilisation compulsory.

+In 2016, Khan wrote a book Tie Ka Mas'ala and he had issued fatwa against wearing ties, Khan had called tie as the symbol of Christians, the non-Muslims.

+In October 2016, Khan under the letterhead of Shariat Council of India issued the Fatwa against the Uniform Civil Code in India and said it is made a law, it will be boycotted.

+Akhtar Raza Khan was known for some of his extreme views; he penned a pamphlet forbidding prayers behind Deobandi imams.
+He was also sceptical of the Pakistani Barelvi organisation Dawat-e-Islami and their leader Ilyas Qadri.
+He wrote a book named "Iblis Ka Raqs" in refutation of Qadri and his organisation.

 Poetry

-His composition of Na`at was entitled Safina e Bakhshish, written in three languages.
+His composition of Na`at was entitled Safina-e-Bakhshish, written in three languages.

 Books

 He was the author of "more than 50 books on Islamic theology and thought in Urdu and Arabic", including: